CoreXY: Compared to conventional printers

 Other Cartesian 3D printers which do not use the CoreXY technique most commonly also use two motors for the xy-plane, but where one motor is independently responsible for movement along the x-axis, and the other independently responsible for movement along the y-axis.
 This is sometimes called a Cartesian technique.
-"Bed slinger" is a cartesian variant where the build surface moves along the y-axis, and the print head moves along the x-axis, and this technique is used on amongst other the Prusa i3 and clones.
+"Bed slinger" is a Cartesian variant where the build surface moves along the y-axis, and the print head moves along the x-axis, and this technique is used on amongst others the Prusa i3 and clones.